umamaheswariv057/customer-churn-prediction-rag/README.md

 ### Outcome

 A searchable technician knowledge base was developed and can be used as the retrieval source for the Technician RAG workflow.

+## Day 5 – Prompt Design for Troubleshooting and Service Analysis

+### Objective

+Design structured prompts for troubleshooting customer technical issues and analyzing customer service information.

+### Work Completed

+* Designed a troubleshooting prompt for technical issues.
+* Designed a service analysis prompt using customer information.
+* Included churn indicators, service type, tenure, and monthly charges.
+* Connected relevant technician knowledge base information with the prompts.
+* Created a combined technician prompt for troubleshooting and service analysis.
+* Tested the prompts using sample customer information.

+### Prompt Workflow

+Customer Information
+↓
+Technical Issue and Symptoms
+↓
+Churn Indicators
+↓
+Knowledge Base Information
+↓
+Structured Technician Prompt
+↓
+Troubleshooting and Service Analysis
+↓
+Technician Recommendation

+### Outcome

+Structured prompts were developed to help technicians analyze customer technical issues and service-related information.
+The prompts can also serve as input templates for a future Technician RAG system.